August 12, 2023 | Reading time 3 minutes

 The collaboration tools on the one hand enabled people to streamline their work on documents.
 Previously, people had to send each other a document every time they wanted to make edits.
 Now several people could be working on the same document at the same time, and even discuss and comment on it right there.

-Unfortunately that productivity boost came with a prize.
+Unfortunately, that productivity boost came with a price.
 Incorrect sharing settings remain among the top reasons for massive data breaches.
-Gartner predicted it quite back in 2016.
+Gartner predicted it quite accurately back in 2016.

 Cloud environment grew exponentially and new technologies brought new challenges to the table.
 For example, the OAuth authentication enabled the emergence of cloud Shadow IT.
 As many applications would access cloud environments unbeknownst to the IT team and without their approval.
 This created even greater attacks surface.